BrittanyA-cpu/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

     - `List<String> listItems()`: returns a list of all unique items in the inventory. int
     - `avalibleSpace()` : return the reamining capacity of inventiy space.
-    - `void sortInventory(boolean byQuantity)`: sorts the inventory either alphabetically or by quanitity (alphabetically: byQuanitiy = False || by quanitity: byQuantity = True)
+    - `void sortInventory(boolean byQuantity)`: sorts the inventory either alphabetically or by quanitity.
     - `boolean transferItems(GamInventory otherInv, String item, int qty)`: moves the `qty` of `item` to another inventory.
 Informs player of failure or success.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - Yes, the contents of the inventory are mutasble since items can be added, removed, and transfered.
+      - Yes, the contents of the inventory are mutable since items can be added, removed, and transfered.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
       - Yes, this component could use a `Map<String, Integer>` pair to track item names and quantities or a `List<String>` for sorting and listing items.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, it could use a constant for the max inventory capacity and max stack limits.
+As well as an enum to determine if the inventory will be sorted by quantity or alphabetically.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes the secondary methods can be implemented using kernal methods, an example is removeAll which calls remove until there are no more of that item and addItem which calls insert.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Music Playlist Manager
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Models a playlist manager on a music app, that can make more than one plalist and modify them.
+The kernal gives functions for storage and getting songs.
+The secondary interface gives other behaviors such as shuffling and replay.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void createPlaylist(String name)`: creates an empty playlist with the given name.
+    - `boolean deletePlaylist(String name)`: deletes the given playlist if it exists.
+    - `void  addSong (String playlist, String Song)`: adds a song to the end of a given playlist
+    - `string removeSong(String playlist, int index)`: removes the song at the given index and returns which one was removed from given playlist
+    - `Sequence<String> getPLaylists()`: returns names of all playlists.
+    - `int playlistSize(String playlist)`: returns the number of songs in the paylist -`int clearPLaylist(String playlist)`: clears all songs from the playlist
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void playNext(String playlist)`: plays the next song in a playlist.
+    -`void shuffle(String playlist)`: shuffles the song order in the playlist.
+    -`boolean hasSong(String playlist; String song)`: checks to see if the given song is in the given playlist.
+    -`void moveSong(String playlist, int Currentindex, int newIndex)`: moves the order of a song in a given playlist.
+    -`Sequence<String> listSongs(String playlist)`: returns a copy of all the songs in the current order of the playlist -`void renamePlaylist(String oldPlaylistName, String newNaame)`: chnages the name of a playlist.
+    - `int totalSongs()`: returns the number of songs in total, across all playlists.
+    - `int indexOf(String playlist, String song)`: returns the index of the song in the playlist, returns -1 if not found in playlist.
       - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes this comonement would be mutable since it changes whenever a song is added or removed, or when a playlist is deleted.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes this component may rely on internal class such as a map to keep track of the songs within a playlist.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No I dont thing this component would need any emums or constants, since sorting is done by the "user" rather than be predetermined.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes you can implements the secondsary methods with the kernals, such as totalsongs using playlistSize.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Password Manager
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Models a system that stores usernames with passwords.
+The kernal methos handles storage and retreval, the secondary method handles other uses like creating accounts and updating passwords.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void store(String username, String password)`: Stores the password for the username.
+    - `String get(String username)`: returns the stored password for the username.
+    - `String remove(username)`: removes the account and returns the password for it.
+    - `Set<String> usernames()`: returns all the usernames in system.
+    - `void clear()`: removes all accounts, clears all usernames and passwords.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void createAccount(String username, String passwords)`: creates a new account, if the username doesn't already exist.
+    - `void login(String username, String password)`: checks the username and password and checks if they match with accounts.
+    - `void updatePassowrd(String username, String newPassword)`: Updates the password for an account that already exists.
+    - `void totalAccouts()`: prints the number of current accounts.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes this component is mutable since you can add, remove, and update accounts.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, a Map<String><String> could be used to keep track of the usernames and passwords.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No there are no enums or constants needed for the component.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, totalAccounts() can use usernames() to count how many total accounts there are, since there will be no duplicate usernames.

 ## Post-Assignment